ʻUlu Chocolate Chip Cookies

 Add the almond milk and vanilla and mix until all ingredients are combined. **Ideal time to add mint if using.

 Stir in chocolate chips until evenly spread throughout the dough. **Ideal time to add nuts if using.

-Rest the dough at least 30 to 60 minutes.
-Throw a clean dish towel over the dough - room temp or fridge is fine.
+Throw a clean dish towel over the dough and let rest at least 30 to 60 minutes - at room temp or in fridge is fine.
 This is a very important step, do not skip or your cookies will turn out gritty.
 If you have time, it is ideal to rest in the fridge overnight.